 After a morning of working in the garden it’s a relief to be out of the wind.
 Right now it’s blowing at 50 km/h and gusting to 59km/h.
-In the spring wind gusts stir up a lot of fallen flowers and pollens, so all the while I was working outside digging, sweeping and planting I had an irritation in my nose.
+These spring wind gusts stir up a lot of fallen flowers and pollens, so all the while I was working outside digging, sweeping and planting I had an irritation in my nose.
 It goes with the season.

 All this strong dry wind heralds an El Nino event and a period of dry conditions which causes me think of drought and the iconic indicator of such events, Lake George.
 It’s somewhat of a mystery lake.
 I can only recall seeing it full for a short period, for the most part it’s dry with a few muddy puddles after rain.
-This last La Nina period it’s started to fill again, but nowhere near the bank full stage I’ve seen it in the past.
+This last La Nina period it’s started to fill again, but nowhere near the bank full stage I’ve seen in the past.
 It’s a bit of a mystery.
 The draining of Lake George is always a good sign that were entering an El Nino period of the southern oscillation (ENSO).

 A Link with China

 Once people suggested that Lake George had a subterranean link with China.
 The popular myth asserted that it was conditions in China which determined its water level.
 Of course this fanciful notion has long been dismissed.
 A useful source on this is Gary Jones ‘Inside Water’ blog.
 In my experience, tour coach captains, often not renown for their accurate local knowledge, have added to the apparent mystery over the years embroidering layer upon layer of fanciful explanations for the lake’s appearance and disappearance.